 Alright, now you have some ideas of what Pinterest can do for your blog.
 It can help boost your website stats, sell products, rank on Google’s first page, and all without having thousands of followers.
 If that doesn’t convince you, I don’t know what will!
-If you’re feeling confused on HOW to get started on Pinterest, go check out our affordable ebook that will have you feeling like a pro by the end!
+If you’re feeling confused on HOW to get started on Pinterest, go check out our guide to starting a Pinterest business account that will have you feeling like a pro by the end!

 Click on the pin below to save these blogging tips to your blogging board on Pinterest!